DataDog/documentation/content/en/real_user_monitoring/mobile_and_tv_monitoring/advanced_configuration/android.md

 You can use the following methods in `Configuration.Builder` when creating the Datadog configuration to initialize the library:

 `setFirstPartyHosts()`
-: Defines hosts that have tracing enabled and have RUM resources categorized as `first-party`.
+: Defines hosts that have tracing enabled and have RUM resources categorized as `first-party`. **Note**: If you define custom tracing header types in the Datadog configuration and are using a tracer registered with `GlobalTracer`, make sure the same tracing header types are set for the tracer in use.

 `useSite(DatadogSite)`
 : Switches target data to EU1, US1, US3, US5, US1_FED and AP1 sites.